hamedp77/password-api/README.md

 # Password Generator API

 This is a simple REST API project using the Python framework Flask.
-The password generator is using my other project which you can find it [here](https://github.com/hamedp77/password-generator.git).
+The password generator is using my other project, which you can find it [here](https://github.com/hamedp77/password-generator.git).

 ## Running the project